A comprehensive guide to how long drugs can be detected in your body

 Several factors govern how long drugs remain in our system; one factor concerns the chemical structure and physical properties of each individual drug.
 All drugs have different chemical make-ups and biological characteristics and fall into different classes depending on the effect that they have on the human body.
 For example, Amphetamines and Cocaine are stimulants, Barbiturates are a sedative, Heroin and Codeine are, analgesic/opiate, and cannabis is a hallucinogenic drug (18).
 Therefore, a person would be mistaken to use their knowledge on how long it takes one particular drug to leave the body as a guideline for another.
 For example, Cannabis contains THC, which is stored in the fat cells when ingested, which means it takes longer to leave the body than the majority of other drugs.

-It is apparent that several factors relating to our own individual physiology (which can differ markedly from one person to another) can play a crucial role in determining how quickly drugs leave our system as well as the unique personal circumstances that people experience at different stages in their lives.
+Several factors relating to our physiology (which can differ markedly from one person to another) can play a crucial role in determining how quickly drugs leave our system as well as the unique personal circumstances that people experience at different stages in their lives.
 The variety of short and long term factors that affect how long drugs remain in our system can be seen below.

 Short term factors that affect how long drugs stay in your system